documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 https://mangue_Server_Name.com/

-After inserting the address correctly, the user’s login screen is similar to the image below:
+After inserting the address correctly, the user's login screen is similar to the image below: